 Alternatives for older kids and parents

 If you think your child is capable, then these cute designs might encourage use over the adult versions.
-This may be somewhat of a suitable alternative if you don’t have space for a travel potty.
+This may be somewhat of a suitable alternative if you prefer not to use a travel potty.

 These emergency urinals come in two character designs fitted for boys and girls.
-I do not have personal experience with these, but check out the reviews to decide for yourself!
+I do not yet have personal experience with these because my kids are too young, but check out the reviews to decide for yourself!

-We also might as well talk about options to pee on a small airplane for parents!
-If you already fly frequently I am sure you are familiar with these products.
+While we are on the topic, we may as well discuss options to pee on a small airplane for parents!
+If you already fly frequently I am sure you might be familiar with these products.

 Travel John urinals come in handy for in air bathroom emergencies.
 I frequently stock up on these on Amazon.
 These are resealable leak-proof urinals, where up to 28 oz of fluid instantly turns to gel.
 The top portion is unisex in design.
 The Travel John has never failed us on our flights, and have proven to be mess free.
 They are simple to dispose of upon landing, and to move on with your day without extra cleaning.

-If you are looking to use something more than once, then a plastic unisex urinal may be a good choice.
+If you would prefer reusable, then this plastic unisex urinal may be a good choice.
 Bring on board for a leak-proof bottle that holds up to 34 ounces.
 Empty in a bathroom after landing, and sanitize fully once home.

 I hope this post has given you things to consider when tackling diapers and bathroom breaks on your small plane.
 I sure know the younger the child, the more items you have to bring along.
-Half the battle is discovering and using products that make life easier.
+Part of the success lies in discovering and using products that make life easier.
+If you are interested in checking out travel friendly ideas from our packing list, please read here.
 My goal is to always pack the least I can while still being prepared for all the little situations specific to tiny kids.
-One thing for sure is that sometime shortly after take off I’ll hear, “Mommy I have to go potty!”.
+One thing for sure is that sometime shortly after take off I’ll hear, “Mommy I have to go potty now!”.